freAK14/COVID-Precaution-Monitor/README.md

 ![Output GIF](https://github.com/freAK14/COVID-Precaution-Monitor/blob/main/readmefiles/result.gif)

+## Potential Improvements:
+* We can improve the processing speed by not saving each frame , detected persons and detected faces locally.

 ## Contact Me:
 Feel free to reachout on my LinkedIn if you got any queries or need any help: